torvalds/linux/Documentation/media/uapi/dvb/dvb-fe-read-status.rst

 using :ref:`FE_READ_STATUS`.

 Signal statistics are provided via :ref:`FE_GET_PROPERTY`.

-Please note that several statistics require the demodulator to be fully locked (e. g. with FE_HAS_LOCK bit set).
-See
-:ref:`Frontend statistics indicators <frontend-stat-properties>` for more details.
+.. note:: Most statistics require the demodulator to be fully locked (e. g. with FE_HAS_LOCK bit set).
+See :ref:`Frontend statistics indicators <frontend-stat-properties>` for more details.